opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     operate only on service in the specified status (up/down/warn)

 	              -c, --cluster
 	                     option to set when excuting from a clusterware to  disable  safety net

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron used by cron'ed action to tell the  collector  to  treat  the  log entries as such

+	              --daemon
+	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

+	              --debug
+	                     debug mode

+	              -p, --parallel
+	                     start actions on specified services in parallel

+	              --waitlock=PARM_WAITLOCK
+	                     comma-separated list of resource tags to limit action to

+	              -h, --help
+	                     show this help message and exit

+	              --remote
+	                     flag action as triggered by a remote node. used  to  avoid  recur‐ sively triggering actions amongst nodes

+	       svcmgr docker

+	              wrap  the docker client command, setting automatically the socket parame‐ ter to join the service-private docker daemon.
+The %as_service%, %images% and  %instances%  words  in  the wrapped command are replaced by, respec‐ tively, the registry login username/password/email parameters to log as a service  using  <svcname>@<nodename> as the username and the node uuid as password (which is what is expected when the opensvc collector is used as the  JWT  manager for the registry), the set of docker instance names and images for container resources passing the --tags,  --rid  and  --subsets filters.
+This  is  useful  to  remove  all instances of a service or all instances of resources with a tag like "frontend".
+Note the opensvc  fil‐ ters must be positioned before the docker command in the arguments list.

+	              --onlyprimary
+	                     operate only on service flagged for autostart on this node

+	              --onlysecondary
+	                     operate only on service not flagged for autostart on this node

+	              -s PARM_SVCS, --service=PARM_SVCS
+	                     comma-separated list of service to operate on

+	              --status=PARM_STATUS
+	                     operate only on service in the specified status (up/down/warn)

+	              -c, --cluster
+	                     option  to  set when excuting from a clusterware to disable safety net